 The low taxon sample is more limiting for this analysis than the low character sample.
 However, as explained below, the absence of lepospondyl sequences in our cranial dataset does not preclude testing the six hypotheses (TH, PH1, PH2, DH1, DH2, LH; see above or Figure 1 for the explanation of these abbreviations) because each of these six hypotheses makes different predictions about where temnospondyls and caecilians fit relative to other taxa.
 Thus, in the absence of lepospondyls in our dataset, the tests of these hypotheses are somewhat indirect and inference-based, but they remain possible.
 Our tests based on appendicular data include two lepospondyls (Hyloplesion longicostatum and Microbrachis pelikani), but the absence of caecilians in that dataset proves more limiting than the absence of lepospondyls in the cranial dataset because the TH, DH1 and DH2 become indistinguishable (Fig. 1 c, g, h).
-However, the presence of lepospondyls allows us to test two variants of the TH/DH distinguished by the monophyly (e.g. Ruta and Coates 2007 [Schoch, 2019 #23315]) or polyphyly (e.g. Schoch 2019 [Trueb, 1991 #1813]) of “branchiosaurs” (the temnospondyls Apateon, “Melanerpeton” and Micromelerpeton).
+However, the presence of the temnospondyl Micromelerpeton allows us to test two variants of the TH/DH distinguished by the monophyly (e.g. Ruta and Coates 2007 [Schoch, 2019 #23315]) or polyphyly (e.g. Schoch 2018 [Trueb, 1991 #1813]) of “branchiosaurs” (the temnospondyls Apateon, “Melanerpeton” humbergense and Micromelerpeton).

 Sensitivity analysis for sequence polymorphism

-Given the potential impact of infraspecific variability in ossification sequence on inferred nodal sequences and heterochrony (Olori 2013; Sheil et al. 2014 [Sheil, 2014 #21313]), we compiled two consensus sequences for Apateon caducus and A. pedestris each, representing two localities where both species occur, the paleo-lakes of Erdesbach (Schoch 2004) and Obermoschel (Werneburg 2018).
+Given the potential impact of intraspecific variability in ossification sequence on inferred nodal sequences and heterochrony (Olori 2013; Sheil et al. 2014 [Sheil, 2014 #21313]), we compiled two consensus sequences for Apateon caducus and A. pedestris each, representing two localities where both species occur, the paleo-lakes of Erdesbach (Schoch 2004) and Obermoschel (Werneburg 2018).
 Based on dataset 4 (see Table 1), we incorporated these into a global and two separate analyses (one analysis per locality) to determine the impact of the observed variability.
-Incorporating the sequences from Erdesbach reduced the number of characters from seven to only four because the software used cannot handle missing data (see below), but this information loss is compensated by the great increase in number of sequences from extinct taxa (eleven instead of two, when counting the sequences of Apateon from both localities separately) and the fact that this includes some lepospondyls (see below).
+As detailed above, incorporating the sequences from Erdesbach reduced the number of characters from seven to only four because the software used cannot handle missing data (see above and below), but this information loss is compensated by the great increase in number of sequences from extinct taxa (eleven instead of two, when counting the sequences of Apateon from both localities separately) and the fact that this includes some lepospondyls (see below).
 It would have been even better to perform a sensitivity analysis incorporating variability for all taxa for which such information was available, but given the scope and nature of our study, this would have been exceedingly time-consuming and is best left for the future.

 Standardization of the data